IRF2BPL

 Symptoms

-Because the IRF2BPL gene is important in the development and function of brain cells, many people who have IRF2BPL -related syndrome have:
+Because the IRF2BPL gene is important for brain activity, many people who have IRF2BPL-related syndrome have:

 • Seizures